 Fortnite players, like myself, who couldn't wait to try the new replay feature, like myself, must be terribly disappointed, like myself, because even though the patch v3.5 brought the feature online, it also brought Fortnite's servers down.

 Epic seems to have started experiencing issues as soon as the update dropped, which seems to be becoming a pattern.
-Okay, it's probably too early to ring any definitive bells, but if I recall correctly, the last Fortnite update killed the hamster as well.
+Okay, it's probably too early to ring any definitive bells, but if I recall correctly, the last Fortnite update as well.

 So if you, like myself, are incredibly disappointed for missing out on Fortnite's much awaited replay feature, you can join me in prayer and ritual crying all day long.